ben-ryder/jigsaw/docs/react/links.md

 All link components in Jigsaw accept an `as` prop which can be used to add custom functionality when required.
-For example, for `react-router-dom` the `Link` component should be used for internal links to prevent the browser requesting the new page and breaking the single-page app experience.
+For example, for `react-router-dom` the `Link` component should be used for internal links to prevent the browser requesting the page from the server and breaking the single-page app experience.
 A link helper could be created which renders `Link` for internal links and a regular `a` tag for other links like so:

 ```tsx